r7kamura/obs-scripts/README.md

 ## chapter.lua

+Generate YouTube chapter file according to the switched scenes.

 ### Install

 Download chapter.lua to an apporpriate location and select it from Tool > Scripts section in OBS Studio.